haotian-001/capl-outliner/README.md

 # CAPL Outliner

-A Visual Studio Code extension for displaying the outline of CAPL (CAN Access Programming Language) code files.
+A Visual Studio Code extension for displaying the outline of CAPL (CAN Access Programming Language) code files and providing code navigation features.

 ## Features